 Image of LEAPfrog 2019 participants by Nettie Seip (top row from left: Effie MacMurchy, Candice Spykers, Daniel Levinson (instructor), Jeremy Pearson, Dana MacDonald, David Robert Leslie, Jesse Scharo, Colleen Snell (instructor).
 Bottom row from left: Callahan Connor, Hannah Robertson, Kaitlyn Seibold, Jessica Mak).

 Are you a dancer who wants to act?
 Are you an actor who wants to move?
 Are you interested in performance, creation and storytelling?
-Frog in Hand's workshop "LEAPfrog" was designed for you!
-AND we've got one coming your way in Fall 2020!
+Frog in Hand's workshop "LEAPfrog" is designed for you!
+Workshops happen in-person, online and through hybrid combinations of live and digital platforms... and - We've got another one coming your way in 2021!

-Our LEAPfrog workshop model approaches storytelling through the expressive lens of the body.
+LEAPfrog focusses on storytelling through the expressive lens of the body.
 It brings dancers and actors together to train, explore narrativity, character development, physical expressiveness and storytelling.
 We lead a morning warm up, dance-theatre class and a collaborative creation lab in the afternoon.